mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 In forwarding mode the client is usually also the tunnel endpoint that knows about the tunnel overhead and can therefore restrict the size of the packets on the end-to-end connection accordingly.
-However, the target server is usually not aware of the tunnel overhead.
-Additional signalling on the end-to-end connection from the client to the target server might be needed to restrict the packet size.
+However, the target endpoint is usually not aware of the tunnel overhead.
+Additional signalling on the end-to-end connection from the client to the target endpoint might be needed to restrict the packet size.
 If QUIC is also used as end-to-end protocol, this could be realised by the transport parameter.
 In additional, signal from the proxy to the client could be provided as an extension to